Arif-Foysal/obsidian/Computer Architecture/high level language.md

 5. Memory Management: High-level languages often handle memory management automatically or provide garbage collection mechanisms, relieving the programmer from manual memory allocation and deallocation tasks.

-Examples of high-level programming languages include Python, Java, C++, C#, JavaScript, Ruby, and many others.
+Examples of high-level programming languages include [[Python]], Java, C++, C#, JavaScript, Ruby, and many others.
 These languages are widely used for a variety of applications, ranging from web development to scientific computing, artificial intelligence, and mobile app development.

 High-level programming languages have played a significant role in making programming more accessible to a wider audience, enabling individuals with various backgrounds to learn and write software more easily, and accelerating the development process by providing higher levels of productivity and abstraction.